davidcoles/cue/README.md

 # Cue

 A library to manage load balanced services.
-A balancer implementation is passed to as an interface to the `Director`, and configured with a list of services which include health check definitions.
+A balancer implementation uses the `Director` --- configured with a list of services which include health check definitions --- to monitor backed servers and notify when state has changed.
+The balancer can then update the data-plane to reflect the backend availability status.

-Backend servers are added and removed from the balancer's pool by the `Director` according to the status of health checks.

 A BGP implementation is included and may be used to advertise healthy virtual IP address to the network.
+Multiprotocol extensions for IPv6 are now supported.

 Primarily this is used in the [vc5](https://github.com/davidcoles/vc5) load balancer and is subject to some change.